2019 PBA Philippine Cup finals

 The 2019 Philippine Basketball Association (PBA) Philippine Cup finals was the best-of-7 championship series of the 2019 PBA Philippine Cup, and the conclusion of the conference's playoffs.
 The San Miguel Beermen and the Magnolia Hotshots Pambansang Manok competed for the 41st Philippine Cup championship and the 125th overall championship contested by the league.
-It was the rematch of last year's finals where San Miguel beat Magnolia in 5 games.
+It was the rematch of the previous year's finals where San Miguel beat Magnolia in 5 games.